AlexandreDecan/portion/README.md

 ```

+This makes it easy to use our newly defined `IntInterval` subclass while still benefiting from `portion`'s API.

 Let's extend our example to support intervals of natural numbers.
 Such intervals are quite similar to the above ones, except they cannot go over negative values.
+We can prevent the bounds of an interval to be negative by slightly changing the `from_atomic` class method as follows:

 ```python
 >>> class NaturalInterval(IntInterval):